Family economy

+Industrial revolution in Europe

 Around the time of the post industrial stage, the European family changed from a unit of production to a unit of consumption.
 The new era of industrialization that Europe now found itself in brought numerous change to Europe.
 Now farming could be done with less individuals, removing the need for children as economic assets and instead created a view in which they were seen as liabilities.
-In addition to this, new ideas and inventions that allowed for the Industrialization to take place further contributed to the demise of the family economy.
+In addition to this, new ideas and inventions that allowed for the industrialization to take place further contributed to the demise of the family economy.
 The new social norms saw a capitalist market that encouraged production in large scale factories, farms and mines.
 Wage labor would become a staple of European society and saw family members no longer working together but instead using their wages they had earned to buy goods which they consumed as a family unit.
-The industrial revolution, starting in the nineteenth and going into the twentieth century, is seen as the force that changed the economic family and is basically responsible for the "modern family."
+The industrial revolution, starting in the nineteenth and going into the twentieth century, is seen as the force that changed the economic family and is essentially responsible for the "modern family."